 - Mineral spirits is a term that specifies the product's composition, while paint thinner is a generalized term that describes the product's function, not its composition.

 - Both products are derived from minerals.
-This distinguishes them from products such as turpentine that are derived from living pine trees.
+This distinguishes them from products such as turpentine that are derived from living pine trees or citrus rinds.

 - Generally, mineral spirits and paint thinner are interchangeable products.

 - Mineral spirits sometimes is lower in odor than paint thinners.

 - Mineral spirits cost around 45-percent more than paint thinner, on a gallon-by-gallon basis.

 - As a general term, paint thinner can mean anything that thins or cuts paint, including products advertised as safe, green, or eco-friendly that have as little as 15- to 40-percent petroleum distillates.
 It can even mean products that have no petroleum content, such as turpentine.

 Mineral spirits is derived from minerals: in this case, petroleum.
 All products labeled as mineral spirits should contain 100-percent mineral spirits, unblended and with no additives.
 Pure mineral spirits is a paint thinner.

 Products labeled as paint thinner can refer to pure mineral spirits, blended mineral spirits, turpentine, acetone, naphtha, or any number of other products capable of thinning oil-based paint.
 Most often, though, paint thinner means less refined mineral spirits with 5-percent or less benzene content added for better solvency and aroma.